 If you are a new reader, WELCOME – and if you are a regular here then WAZZZZAAAAP!
 Today I am part of a scrap wood challenge with some of the biggest and best names in DIY blogging!
 I totally don’t fit in, but am nonetheless thrilled to be participating.
 The parameters for the challenge were to only use scrap wood that you had in your workshop – no new wood.
 Beyond that, go wild!
+If you have some scrap wood but you don’t know what to do with it, click here for some more ideas.

 If you have followed along with my blog, or follow me on Pinterest at all, then you’ll know that scrap wood projects are my absolute FAV.
 I love using what would otherwise be useless wood to create something cute, useful or just plain different.